hmgene/fossil-c/results/2025-11-13/README.md

 </tbody>
 </table>

+- In the cell samples, Human(118350) and AllMis1(98404) are the top two mapped taxa,.
+- Human and Komataella (yeast)  show ~ 100% aligned/read-length proportions.
+- In the blank samples, the majority of reads map to Komataella (1694742) and Pinus taeda (565081), with 80~100% aligned/read-length proportions.

 ### Contig/Scaffold Lengths – SPAdes (Merged Single-End Reads)

 > Scaffolds and contigs are identical in the bracky\_blank.
 Assembly of